 Many tech startups seem to be struggling with their unit economics and are failing because:

-The churn rates for most SaaS apps do not indicate that any one customer is likely to stay for two years, but unit economics are perhaps being determined on that expectation.
-Or that there are going to be 50 million customers in the first year, so that the the churn rate doesn't impact so much.
+The churn rates for most SaaS apps do not indicate that any one customer is likely to stay for two years, but unit economics are perhaps being determined by that expectation.
+Or that there are going to be 50 million customers in the first year so that the churn rate doesn't impact so much.
 Companies may also be basing their projections on reduced CAC, if their process can eventually be entirely automated, for example.

 All of these issues must be factored into a realistic assessment of unit economics and the prospects of floating your business or folding it.